zendframework/zf2-documentation/docs/languages/en/modules/zend.view.helpers.url.rst

 View Helper - URL
 =================

-The URL-ViewHelper is used to create a string representation of the routes that you define within your application.
-The syntax for the ViewHelper is ``$this->url($name, $params, $options, $reuseMatchedParameters)`` and is to be understood in the following manner:
+The URL view helper is used to create a string representation of the routes that you define within your application.
+The syntax for the view helper is ``$this->url($name, $params, $options,
+$reuseMatchedParameters)``, using the following definitions for the helper arguments:

-- ``$name``: The name of the route you want to output
+- ``$name``: The name of the route you want to output.
-- ``$params``: An array of parameters that is defined within the respective route configuration
+- ``$params``: An array of parameters that is defined within the respective route configuration.
-- ``$options``: An array of options that will be used to create the url
+- ``$options``: An array of options that will be used to create the URL.
-- ``$reuseMatchedParams``: defines if current matched parameters of the route should be used to create the new url
+- ``$reuseMatchedParams``: A flag indicating if the currently matched route parameters should be used when generating the new URL.

-Let's take a look at how this ViewHelper is used in real world applications:
+Let's take a look at how this view helper is used in real-world applications.

 .. _zend.view.helpers.initial.url.basicusage:

 Basic Usage
 -----------

 The following example shows a simple configuration for a news module.
 The route is called ``news`` and it has two **optional** parameters called ``action`` and ``id``.

 .. code-block:: php
    :linenos: